Policy Optimization over General State and Action Spaces: Policy Mirror Descent

-The iteration indices $\bar k(s)$ in \eqnok{eq:stationary_PMD0} are given by the ones with the smallest value of $[-\psi^{\pi_{t}}(s, \pi_{t+1}(s))]$, $t = 0, \ldots, k-1$.
-The relation in \eqnok{eq:stationary_PMD} follows directly from \eqnok{eq:function_decrease_PMD} and \eqnok{eq:stationary_PMD0}. \end{proof}
+For a state $s \in \cS$, the iteration index $\bar{k}(s)$ in~\eqnok{eq:stationary_PMD0} is given by the one with the smallest value of $[-\psi^{\pi_t}(s, \pi_{t+1}(s)]$ for $t =0,\ldots,k-1$.
+The relation~\eqnok{eq:stationary_PMD1} follows directly from \eqnok{eq:function_decrease_PMD} and~\eqnok{eq:stationary_PMD0}. \end{proof}

 \vgap